Upgrade Guide

 Exceptions are now divided into two groups: HTTP Exceptions and Non-HTTP Exceptions.

-Create a parent HTTP exception class in app/Ship/Parents/Exceptions/HttpException.php
+Create a parent HTTP exception class in app/Ship/Parents/Exceptions/HttpException.php:

 namespace App\Ship\Parents\Exceptions;